🙋🏻♀️ I’m a designer, researcher & design manager working on products & services for the public

-My approach to design is informed by…
+My approach is informed by

-- 2 years freelancing for arts and human-rights non profits
+• 2+ years freelancing for arts and human-rights non profits

 👾 On the internet…

-A few things I’ve written or contributed to.
+A few projects I’ve contributed to

 Maintenance Window, Christa Hartsock and Julie Sutherland, ed.
 Jen Kagan, Logic, Issue 09, Care, September 2020